The Color Purple (musical): 2005 production

 The 2005 production received mixed to negative reviews from critics, who praised the performances but criticized its heavy adaptation, sluggish running time and the absence of romance between the female characters.
 Theatre critic Ben Brantley of The New York Times wrote, "Celie had morphed into a heroine of the kind of inspirational women's fiction found in airport bookstores, written by Barbara Taylor Bradford and Danielle Steel.
 These are authors I would never have thought to compare to Alice Walker."
 Brantley also criticized its length writing, "Watching this beat-the-clock production summons the frustrations of riding through a picturesque stretch of country in a supertrain like the TGV."
-Brantley did however praised the casting adding "this show is blessed with a surfeit of performing talent...
+Brantley did however praise the casting adding "this show is blessed with a surfeit of performing talent...
 It is to the credit of each of these confident actresses that their characters register as emphatically and winningly as they do in the midst of the narrative rush".

 David Rooney of Variety wrote, "Neither Steven Spielberg’s prettified, Amblin-ized 1985 movie nor this big, messy patchwork of a musical entirely do justice to the story of poor black women from the Deep South in the first half of the 20th century."
 Rooney added "the show crudely reduces the sprawling feminist saga to cartoonish episodes".
 He also criticized the music in the show writing, "Like everything else in the show, the musical elements are a far-from-seamless mix, alternating flat stretches with stirring peaks, and too many songs feel incomplete."
 Jeremy McCarter of New York Magazine also panned the musical, criticizing it for its unfaithful adaptation of the novel and failing to add the lesbian romance into the musical.
 McCarter wrote, "Amid all this faith-based dramaturgy, it’s no surprise that the lesbian element in Celie’s story gets swept aside.
 The love she shares with Shug in Walker’s book is dispatched here with a couple of timid kisses and some platitudinous lyrics.
 Hollywood has gay cowboys, and a Broadway musical gets nervous about an awkward hug?
 Who’s responsible for this madness?"